MORTGAGE RATES TODAY IN INDIANA

 • Indiana Housing and Community Development Authority (IHCDA): The IHCDA offers a variety of programs to help Hoosiers afford homes, including down payment assistance, closing cost assistance, and mortgage credit certificates.

-• Community Action Program (CAP) Homeownership Education and Counseling: Available in Benton, Fountain, Montgomery, Parke, Vermillion, and Warren counties, the CAP program provides free homebuyer education and counseling services to help Hoosiers make informed decisions about homeownership.
+• Community Action Program (CAP) Homeownership Education and Counseling: Available in the Benton, Fountain, Montgomery, Parke, Vermillion, and Warren counties, the CAP program provides free homebuyer education and counseling services.

 Indiana offers programs to help first-time homebuyers get into a home.
 (To qualify as a first-time homebuyer usually means you haven’t owned a primary residence within the last three years.)
 These programs are worth a look:

-• First-Step: This IHCDA program offers down payment and closing cost assistance of up to 6% in the form of a non-forgivable second mortgage.
+• First Step: This IHCDA program offers down payment and closing cost assistance of up to 5% in the form of a nonforgivable second mortgage.

-• Mortgage Certificate: The IHCDA provides an annual federal income tax credit for up to $2,000 of mortgage interest paid per year.
+• Mortgage Credit Certificate: The IHCDA provides an annual federal income tax credit for up to $2,000 of mortgage interest paid per year.
 Homebuyers can apply for the certificate through a participating lender when they apply for their mortgage.
-There’s an $800 fee, but the lifetime savings usually outweigh the fees.
+There’s a fee for borrowing, but the lifetime savings usually outweigh the fees.

 Down payment assistance programs help homebuyers afford a down payment on a home.
-The Next Home program in Indiana offers 3.5% of a home’s value for a down payment to homebuyers using a 30-year FHA loan.
+The Next Home program in Indiana offers 2.5% or 3.5% of a home’s value for a down payment to homebuyers using a 30-year FHA or conventional loan.

 Find out more on the IHCDA website, or visit our Indiana First-Time Home Buying Assistance Programs guide.